 Categorisation of contacts

-Contacts can be categorised and there are specific identification, monitoring and vaccination measures for each of several categories of contact.
+Contacts can be categorised and there are specific identification, monitoring and vaccination programmes for each of several categories of contact.
 These would be put into action by the regional Smallpox Diagnosis and Response Group.

 In the current climate of global unrest and terrorist threats, smallpox has been highlighted as a potential biological weapon.
 As it has been eradicated, the most likely outbreak is from such an attack.
 The threat lies in the fact that it has an airborne route of spread, it is a severe illness with a high fatality rate and those who do survive are left with disfiguring scars and a risk of blindness (see Complications, below).There are clear instructions for Directors of Public Health and Consultants in Communicable Disease, which outline a cascade of urgent management steps; however, the onus is on all healthcare practitioners to have at least an awareness of the disease, its diagnosis and the management contingencies.